naucon/Utility/README.md

 `IteratorDecoratorAbstract` implements `IteratorInterface`
 `IteratorInterface` extends `Iterator`, `Countable`

 The `IteratorDecoratorAbstract` is a abstract class.
-Like the `Iterable` class it holds the data in a internal `Iterator` instance.
+Like the `IteratorAware` class it holds the data in a internal `Iterator` instance.
-Instead of the `Iterable` it implements every method of the `IteratorInterface` to be completely compatible to a normal `Iterator`.
+Instead of the `IteratorAware` it implements every method of the `IteratorInterface` to be completely compatible to a normal `Iterator`.

 His purpose is to create a abstraction layer between `Iterator` and a individual implementation.